lingtalfi/Light_BMenu/doc/api/Ling/Light_BMenu/Host/LightBMenuHostInterface/onMenuCompiled.md

 ================

-abstract public [LightBMenuHostInterface::onMenuCompiled](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/api/Ling/Light_BMenu/Host/LightBMenuHostInterface/onMenuCompiled.md)([Ling\Light_BMenu\Menu\LightBMenu](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/api/Ling/Light_BMenu/Menu/LightBMenu.md) $menu) : void
+abstract public [LightBMenuHostInterface::onMenuCompiled](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/api/Ling/Light_BMenu/Host/LightBMenuHostInterface/onMenuCompiled.md)(array &$menu) : void

 This method is called after the menu has been compiled.

 It provides the developer to do something like process special menu item keys for instance, and change the menu structure before it is returned.